Luxendo/luxendo-image/README.md

 This document was written by

 - Jan Roden, Senior Software Architect at Luxendo
-- Balint Balazs, Senior Software Architect
+- Balint Balazs, Senior Software Architect at Luxendo

 Feedback can be sent to [software.luxendo@bruker.com](mailto:software.luxendo@bruker.com)